kourgeorge/project-origin/README.md

 Project-origin simulator is made simple to allow fast training.
-It has no graphics, however, it is built and visioned to be easy to imagine. project-origin has all the aspect that any universe has: Space, time, physics and chance.
+It has no graphics, however, it is built and visioned to be easy to imagine. project-origin has all the aspect that any universe has: Space, time, physics, evolution and chance.
 Space is called the *Grid* and is implemented as a matrix of *Cells*.
 Each cell can contain objects such as creatures, food, etc.
 The physics (rules), time and chance are controlled by the universe.
 The universe also reacts to the actions of the creatures under the laws of physics.